fbpx

 In this way, the anchor text is used to give context to the linked page and help the user understand the purpose of the link.

-3. Types of Anchor Text
+3. Anchor Text Examples

 Anchor texts come in different forms and serve different purposes.
 Let’s take a closer look at some of the most common anchor texts used for SEO purposes.